tonethar/IGME-230-GDD-Master/notes/HW-gif-finder.md

 - In #2 above - this will store what the user searched for, we need it to be in script scope so that we can access it from outside of our  `getData()` function.
 - In #3 above - `getData()` will be called when the button is clicked.

+- Load the page into your browser - the background image behind the text should be visible.
-Test the code by clicking the button - and then check the console for the log.
+- Test the code by clicking the button - and then check the console for the log.

 ## IV. <a id="section4">Capture the user intent and format a URL